 - Take stock of your current digital presence to get a general sense of the opportunity in front of you.
 Is your website delivering you leads?
 Do you even like your website?
 More importantly, do your customers like it?
 Is it clear that your competitors are investing in digital marketing—and seizing opportunities—that you currently aren’t?

 - Determine how much, if anything, you can do internally to bring a digital marketing program to life.
 Do you have the human resources to create or radically improve your approach to digital marketing?
 If you’re thinking about hiring employees to do it, have you considered the relative costs and value of in-house marketing professionals versus agencies?
 If not, check out our guide tackling this very question as objectively as we possibly can.

-- Connect with a digital marketing agency who can help you develop a strategy and execute on it.
+- Connect with a digital marketing agency that can help you develop a strategy and execute it.
 No matter how much or how little you decide to manage digital marketing in-house, an experienced agency can help you think about things you’re not thinking about, introduce best practices, and draw on what they know works to set you up for success with a comprehensive strategy.